Curtain Call at Cactus Creek

-Curtain Call at Cactus Creek is a 1950 American Western comedy film starring Donald O'Connor and Gale Storm.
+Curtain Call at Cactus Creek is a 1950 American Technicolor Western comedy film starring Donald O'Connor and Gale Storm.
 The plot concerns a traveling entertainer (O'Connor) who becomes involved with bank robbers.

 Plot

 A traveling troupe of entertainers arrives in Cactus Creek, Arizona to perform.
 The act's stars are singer Lily Martin, her niece Julie and the flamboyant actor Tracy Holland, while Eddie Timmons, who is in love with Julie, handles the lighting, sound effects and other duties, although his ambition is to perform on stage.

 The bandit Rimrock Thomas arrives with his gang to rob a bank.
 While watching Lily perform, Rimrock concocts a plan to time the robbery to coincide with the next show.
 When an explosion is heard from the direction of the bank, the audience and entertainers flee.

 Rimrock hides in Eddie's wagon and keeps the show as a front, teaching Eddie how to become a successful outlaw.
 After Eddie is caught by a sheriff, Rimrock helps him escape from jail.
 When he is cornered, Rimrock arranges it so that it appears that Eddie had captured him.
 Eddie collects a $26,000 reward and vows to abandon crime, but Rimrock expects to see him again soon.